IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 ## Adding a new built-in function

 This section describes the somewhat complicated process of updating the cost model when a new built-in function is added to Plutus Core.
-For concreteness we show how to add a new builtin `cubeInteger` (which cubes an integer) and how to update the cost model to include it.
+For concreteness we show how to add a new builtin `xorByteString` and how to extend the cost model to cover it.
 This is quite a simple example, but serves to illustrate all of the steps that need to be taken to update the cost model.
 For full technical details of how to add a new built-in function see the extensive notes on "How to add a built-in function" in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).
 For documentation on how to add a new built-in type, see [`Universe.Core`](../plutus-core/src/Universe/Core.hs).